ritsu/gnucash-reports/README.md

 To refresh newly added tags (account notes) ***in the options window***, the entire report needs to be closed and reopened.
 (That is, until someone can figure out a way to refresh the options window without reopening the report.)

+Two separate files are used to load and render the report to facilitate development.
+They can be combined into a single file if you are comfortable working with Scheme.
+It may improve load times when reloading the report.

 ## License
 <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GNU GPL</a>